Here’s What You Need to Do When Water Heater Expansion Tank Leaking

 Step 3: Install the New Expansion Tank After Removing the Old

 Use the slip-joint pliers to remove the fittings holding the tank.
-You should set the old tank aside.
+Set the old tank aside.
 Before you attach the replacement tank, cover the male threads with Teflon tape.

 The new expansion tank should be twisted into position and manually tightened.
 Finally, use the pliers to tighten it up.